 The result from the Excel Rate function is much higher or much lower than expected.

-When calculating monthly or quarterly payments, many users forget to convert the interest rate or the number of periods to months or quarters.
+When calculating monthly or quarterly payments, users sometimes forget to convert the interest rate or the number of periods to months or quarters.

 The result from the Excel Rate function appears to be the value 0 or appears as a percentage but shows no decimal places.

 This problem is often due to the formatting of the cell containing the function.